godotengine/godot-docs/tutorials/scripting/idle_and_physics_processing.rst

         // Do something...
     }

-The function ``_process()`` is not synced with physics.
+The function ``_process()`` is not synchronized with physics.
 Its rate depends on hardware and game optimization.
-It also runs after the physics step on single-threaded games.
+It also runs after the physics step in single-threaded games.

-You can see the ``_process()`` function at work by creating a scene with a single Label node, with the following script:
+You can see the ``_process()`` function at work by creating a scene with a single Label node, with the following script attached to it:

 .. tabs::
  .. code-tab:: gdscript GDScript